gsoules/AvantSearch/README.md

 Detail Layout | Detail layout elements.
 Index View | Elements that can be used as the Index View field.
-Tree View | Elements that can be used as the Tree View field Subject Search | Subjects and Types that appear on the Subject Search page.
+Tree View | Elements that can be used as the Tree View field

 The subsections that follow explain the options listed in the table above.
 Some options require that you specify formatted list of information using commas, semicolons or other characters as separators.
 For these options, spaces